-Address Site Reference Area (ha) Promoted for Reason considered to be unreasonable pedestrian route to Buxton Primary School, and due to the narrowness of the verge on both sides of Coltishall Road the necessary footway improvements would be difficult to achieve.
-South of the Beeches, Coltishall Road GNLP3015 1.06 Up to 30 dwellings This site is located to the south of the existing built edge of the village, some way from the existing settlement limit.
+Address Site Reference Area (ha) Promoted for Reason considered to be unreasonable South of the GNLP3015 1.06 Up to 30 pedestrian route to Buxton Primary School, and due to the narrowness of the verge on both sides of Coltishall Road the necessary footway improvements would be difficult to achieve.
+This site is located to Beeches, Coltishall Road dwellings the south of the existing built edge of the village, some way from the existing settlement limit.
 It is considered to be unreasonable for allocation as development here would not be well related to the form and character of the settlement and there is no safe pedestrian route to Buxton Primary School.
 Approximately 600m of footway would be needed to link with the existing which is unlikely to be feasible or viable.
 Feofee Cottages, North of Crown Road GNLP3016 0.47 Affordable rented housing up to 20 properties This site is centrally located within the settlement limit and could be progressed now as a planning application to deliver the affordable rented housing proposed rather than waiting for the Local Plan process.